rscarson/xmltree/README.md

 ### Document Writer
 Please see `examples/writer.rs` for a more detailed example of creating a document

-You can also create XML documents programmatically using the `Document` struct, with some important caveats:
+You can also create XML documents programmatically using the `Document` struct.
-- If you use the `from_unallocated` functions, any strings will live for the lifetime of the arena, even if replaced in the document
-- If you use any other string references, the document will be tied to their lifetime

 Here is a simple example that creates a document and prints it out:
 ```rust